lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 a.
 This is a different table from the one you generated last time by selecting the clinics that make up your team and then clicking "Get *Patient Level* Data."

 b.
-Data are presented as means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*
+Data in this file are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
+Later on, we will upload this file to the sim UI so that it can *read in* these data, or parameters.

 c.
-There are team data produced for each module of *Modeling to Learn*.
-Each module has its own tab in the data file:
+There are team data produced for each module of *Modeling to Learn*, each stored in its own tab:
   + Care Coordination (CC) - tab title *CCParams*
   + Medication Management (MM) - tab title *MMParams*
   + Psychotherapy (PSY) - tab title *PSYParams*